federic000/twitter-search-and-reply/README.md

 # twitter-search-and-reply

-update: added tweet_post_v2.py script, compared to vanilla version the tweet text is built with OPEN AI. you can edit the script to make GPTv3 creating sentences of any kind.
+update: added tweet_post_v2.py script, compared to vanilla version the tweet text is built with OPEN AI.
+You can edit the script to make [GPT-3](https://beta.openai.com/docs/api-reference/making-requests) creating sentences of any kind.

 ## a simple twitter bot for searching a string (one or more) and reply to those tweet id's.